speakeasy-api/taskmaster/README.md

 ## 🤝 Contributing

 This project follows modern development practices with comprehensive linting, formatting, and type checking.
 The `CLAUDE.md` configuration ensures consistent development patterns when using AI assistance.

----

-Built with ❤️ using SvelteKit and modern web technologies.